Prime-MNTherapistFinder/angular-materials-spike/README.md

 Why not just use Bootstrap?

-- Bootstrap requires jQuery to property work
+- Bootstrap requires jQuery to properly work
 - Angular documentation suggests not using both Angular and jQuery to avoid errors
 - There is an option called UI Bootstrap that works with Angular, but that is outside the scope of this lecture, and may not always be supported
 - One downside to Angular Material is that it requires a lot of dependencies, which is why I have this repo with all of the necessary dependencies already sourced in